 4. Cut Bait

-Another one of the best types of surf fishing baits is cut bait.
+Another popular choice is cut bait.
 This can be virtually any type of bait fish that’s cut into small strips that are more easy to use as they are easy to hook and attract literally any type of fish that are nearby.

 One of the only downsides to using cut bait is that they won’t always stay on the hook very well.
 Avid surf anglers will often salt their cut bait down the day before their fishing trip in an effort to tighten up the skin and meat, which makes them stay on the hook longer.